How to Secure Video Streaming for Your Enterprise

 4. Secure physical recording locations to prevent data leakage

-Make sure that all physical recording locations are free of any information that could lead to data leakage or risk.
+Make sure all physical recording locations are free of any information that could lead to data leakage or risk.
 Background images and slide decks should be properly vetted to prevent sensitive information from leaking.
 Of course, governance controls will play a key role here, too.
 Authorized users should carefully vet all video content created in your network to ensure users aren’t inadvertently sharing sensitive enterprise (or consumer) information to both your internal and, worse, your external networks.

 5. Stay ahead of the latest cybersecurity trends